 You will take at least one Proseminar.
 Specific to MIT Sloan, you will join a team to work with high-ranking industry professionals, faculty, and partner companies to solve actual business problems.
 Proseminars give you exceptional professional access, culminating in a face-to-face presentation to the corporate decision makers responsible for the project.
 To deepen your real-world exposure, you may also undertake a month-long team project working with leading industry practitioners on important business problems.

 Immersed in the theoretical world of quantitative analysis and hands-on interaction with the real business world, MFin graduates are sought out for their value in the market and enjoy a wide range of career options.
-MFin students make use of both the MIT Sloan Career Development Office (CDO) and the MIT Global Education and Career Development Office.
+MFin students make use of both the MIT Sloan Career Development Office (CDO) and the MIT Global Education & Career Development (GECD) office.

 The MFin program offers students unparalleled opportunities to explore synergies among economics, finance, and accounting, as well as the critical ties among finance and mathematics, statistics, operations research, computer science, and engineering.